What jobs are available in the computer industry?

-Recommendations: Become as familiar as possible with computers, computer software, and computer hardware, depending on what you will be supporting.
+Recommendations: Become as familiar as possible with computers, computer software, and computer hardware..
 Almost all technical support centers that help end-users with their computers, computer software, or computer hardware products have training that all employees go through before you start work, but will still often require that the user be familiar with computers.

 Help desks for corporations do not usually have any training; these positions require that the person being hired already have a very good understanding of computers and troubleshooting computer problems.

 Difficulty: (LOW - MEDIUM) The difficulty of this job is really depending on the training you get.
-However, someone who is familiar with computers or works with computers often will have an easy time with these positions after a few days working at them.
+However, someone who is familiar with computers or works with computers often has an easy time with these positions after a few days.